 Cost of Textbooks/Supplies

 The cost for textbooks, tools, PPE, and supplies for the 4- semester program is approximately $1500.00.
 Purchases of additional tools and textbooks may be required each semester.

-Upon successful completion of the Welding program, students will be able to:
+Upon successful completion of the WELD program, students will be able to: